-Only one sample out of 1689 samples tested positive for coliform during the month of November by the thirty-four communities listed below.
+None of the 1,872 samples tested was positive for coliform during the month of December.

 All thirty-four communities that submitted chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Eighteen communities had one or more samples with a disinfectant residual lower than 0.2 mg/L. Average chlorine residuals in these communities remained significantly above last year's levels.